tacoded/plex-webhook/sample-payload.md

     "librarySectionKey": "/library/sections/1",
     "contentRating": "PG",
     "contentRatingAge": 10,
-    "summary": "The true story of Homer Hickam, a coal miner's son who was inspired by the first Sputnik launch to take up rocketry against his father's wishes.", "rating": 9,
+    "summary": "The true story of Homer Hickam, a coal miner's son who was inspired by Sputnik.", "rating": 9,
     "audienceRating": 8.8,
     "viewOffset": 4355000,